-On June 2, 2022, our Board adopted and approved a director compensation policy, which provides to each of the non-employee directors (i) an annual retainer of \$32,000, payable quarterly (ii) additional annual cash retainers, payable quarterly, for committee service as follows: (A) Chair of the Audit Committee: \$20,000; (B) member of the Audit Committee: \$10,000; (C) Chair of the Compensation Committee: \$14,500; (D) member of the Compensation Committee: \$7,300; (E) Chair of the Nominating and Corporate Governance Committee: \$7,500; and (F) member of the Nominating and Corporate Governance Committee: \$3,800; (iii) an initial grant of restricted stock units having a grant day value of \$380,000, although a director may elect to receive half of the initial grant in nonqualified stock options, which initial grant shall vest over three years; (iv) an annual grant of restricted stock units having a grant day value of \$165,000, which shall vest over four quarters; and (iv) travel expense reimbursement.
+On June 2, 2022, our Board adopted and approved a director compensation policy, which provides to each of the non-employee directors (i) an annual retainer of \$32,000, payable quarterly (ii) additional annual cash retainers, payable quarterly, for committee service as follows: (A) Chair of the Audit Committee: \$20,000; (B) member of the Audit Committee: \$10,000; (C) Chair of the Compensation Committee: \$14,500; (D) member of the Compensation Committee: \$7,300; (E) Chair of the Nominating and Corporate Governance Committee: \$3,800; (iii) an initial grant of restricted stock units having a grant day value of \$380,000, although a director may elect to receive half of the initial grant in nonqualified stock options, which initial grant shall vest over three years; (iv) an annual grant of restricted stock units having a grant day value of \$165,000, which shall vest over four quarters; and (iv) travel expense reimbursement.
 In the event of a Change in Control (as defined in the Incentive Award Plan), any then-unvested initial grant or annual RSU grant will fully vest (and become exercisable, in the case of an option) as of immediately prior to the effective time of such transaction, subject to the outside director's continuous board service through the effective date of such transaction.
-Notwithstanding the foregoing, no equity grants shall be made until a Form S-8 is on file with the SEC to register shares under the Incentive Award Plan.